oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 You need to complete the **Rolling update** module (last of the core Kubernetes labs modules).
 You can have done any of the other optional module sets.

-## Step 1: Explaining Monitoring in Kubernetes
+## Task 1: Explaining Monitoring in Kubernetes

 Monitoring a service in Kubernetes involves three components